LCHansson/LCHansson.github.io/_posts/2014-11-02-Examining-Data-With-Base-R.md

 ## Moving on

-This article displays a subset of the tools I find myself using recurrently to inspect and analyse data.
+This article introduces a subset of the tools I find myself using recurrently to inspect and analyse data.
 The last thing you saw in the article was how to _impute_ missing values, which is actually not about _learning_ about data but _modifying_ it, a thing that is often called Feature Engineering.
 This will be the topic of further posts in the future.

 Seasoned R programmers might also object that many packages, like `Hmisc`, `psych`, `dplyr`, `data.table`, `stats`, and many others have functions for data inspection that are vastly superior to base-R functionality.
 I tend to agree on this, but I thought it'd be nice to provide R beginners (as well as myself) with a basic set of tools that one can easily learn without having to familiarize yourself with the API of any particular package (as any users of dplyr or data.table will tell you, the differences in how data is handled can vary substantially between packages!).
+Also, I constantly find myself returning to the base-R functions for the occasions when there is a particular task that my favorite dplyr or Hmisc function doesn't handle as well as it should.

 I hope this has been of some help to you if you made it this far into the article.
 Any feedback is more than welcome!